From Ego to Eco

-Those who are engaged in re-greening and re-storation feel a moral duty to pass along a world at least as good as they found it and are striving to ensure all living beings are granted a fair share of Earth’s natural resources.
+Those who are engaged in re-greening and restoration feel a moral duty to pass along a world at least as good as they found it and are striving to ensure all living beings — not just humans — are granted a fair share of Earth’s natural resources.

 Continuing to wastefully gorge on climate-destabilizing fossil fuels, as we have already been doing for too long, clearly jeopardizes the full flourishing of life’s possibilities for future generations.

 “The new emerging economy requires a new economics — a different operating system than the outdated and oversimplified neoclassical approach founded upon coldly calculating, self-interested individuals striving to ‘maximize personal utility.’
 It must transcend market civilization and its corresponding market vocabulary like ‘natural capital’ and ‘ecosystem services.’
-What’s really needed is a shift of consciousness to a culture of caretaking, balance, and renewal based on a deeper understanding of our fundamental embeddedness in Nature and connectedness with other living beings.
+What’s really needed is a shift of consciousness to a culture of caretaking, balance, and regeneration based on a deeper understanding of our fundamental embeddedness in Nature and connectedness with other living beings.
 This is very important, Mister Rico.”

-“We need to expand our spheres of care and act not just for ourselves and the people we know, but in the interest of the entire ecosystem in which human activity takes place.
+She explained that we need to expand our spheres of care and act not just for ourselves and the people we know, but in the interest of the entire ecosystem in which human activity takes place.
 We are connected to that system.
 What happens to it, happens to us.